tcharding/kernel/tutorial/track-one.rst

   brevity you may prefer to just fix a few of them.
 Verify that your change fixes the warning.

   Once you have done fixing a single warning type commit your changes (see next bullet point).

+  You may like to run checkpatch again after you have made your change to ensure you have not introduced any new warnings.
+Alternatively `diff` the checkpatch output against the original output that you saved to confirm you have cleared the warning.

 - Write a thorough, descriptive commit log